jonjhiggins/fav-choons-csharp/README.md

 1. Make code chagnes
 2. Create a migration: `dotnet ef migrations add [MIGRATION_NAME]`
 3. Run the migration: `dotnet ef database update`

+Currently migrations don't run in CI as it would need GitHub to be able to connect to the Azure Postgres db.
+There is a commented out block in Program.cs for migrations 🙈